Licensing Act 2003 Register

 The personal information you provide as part of your application for a premises licence, club premises certificate or personal licence will be held for a period of 6 years following the termination of the licence/permit.
 The personal information held for Temporary Event Notices will be held for a period of 2 calendar years following the event.
 Details of all transactions are recorded permanently as an entry on the licensing register.

-The Council’s corporate privacy notice, which includes details of the authority’s Data Protection Officer and your information rights is available to read.
+Read our corporate privacy notice, which includes details of the authority’s Data Protection Officer and your information rights.

 The West Yorkshire Police full privacy notice can also be read.